-Expected Result: I.1 Enhanced cooperation among Member States on development of balanced international normative frameworks for IP and agreement on specific topics on which international instruments are agreed Performance Indicators Baselines Targets Performance Data TLS Agreement in the IGC's negotiations on an international legal instrument(s) on TK, TCEs and GRs Updated Baseline end 2013: The WIPO General Assembly in October 2013 agreed on a renewed mandate of the IGC for 2014/15 and a work program for 2014 Original Baseline P&B 2014/15: Negotiations underway under IGC mandate for 2012-2013 and work program for 2013 General Assembly in a r 2013 agreed on a legal instrument(s) by a possible Diplomatic Conference on a work program for all Baseline P&B 2014/15: ations underway under IGC te for 2012-2013 and work international legal progress in its text-based negotiations pursuant to its mandate.
+Expected Result: I.1 Enhanced cooperation among Member States on development of balanced international normative frameworks for IP and agreement on specific topics on which international instruments are agreed Performance Indicators Baselines Targets Performance Data TLS Agreement in the IGC's negotiations on an international legal instrument(s) on TK, TCEs and GRs Updated Baseline end 2013: The WIPO General Assembly in October 2013 agreed on a renewed mandate of the IGC for 2014/15 and a work program for 2014 Original Baseline P&B 2014/15: Negotiations underway under IGC mandate for 2012-2013 and work program for 2013 Adoption of an international legal instrument(s) by a possible Diplomatic Conference After three further sessions in 2014, the IGC made progress in its text-based negotiations pursuant to its mandate.
 The WIPO General Assembly in October 2014 did not agree on a work program for the IGC in 2015.
-The WIPO General Assembly in October 2015 agreed upon a Not achieved nanced human resource capacities abl P for development in developing count Performance Indicators Baselines Targets Performance Data TLS % of participants in WIPO activities who report enhanced capacity to understand and use IP principles, systems and tools for the protection of TK and TCEs, and for management of the interface between IP and GRs Updated Baseline end 2013: 95% (79 out of 83) of participants reported positively (feedback questionnaire used in five activities organized by the TK Division in 2012/13) Original Baseline P&B 2014/15: Not yet available 80% 92% (370 out of 398) of participants reported positively (feedback questionnaire used in fifteen activities organized by the TK Division in 2014/15) Fully Achieved
+The WIPO General Assembly in October 2015 agreed upon a renewed mandate for the IGC for the 2016/17 biennium.
+Not achieved nanced human resource capacities abl P for development in developing count Performance Indicators Baselines Targets Performance Data TLS % of participants in WIPO activities who report enhanced capacity to understand and use IP principles, systems and tools for the protection of TK and TCEs, and for management of the interface between IP and GRs Updated Baseline end 2013: 95% (79 out of 83) of participants reported positively (feedback questionnaire used in five activities organized by the TK Division in 2012/13) Original Baseline P&B 2014/15: Not yet available 80% 92% (370 out of 398) of participants reported positively (feedback questionnaire used in fifteen activities organized by the TK Division in 2014/15) Fully Achieved